Alex3210-codes/Heaven-s-gate/README.md

-This is a new generation method that no security has ever found. this is the new hack.
+Malwrath is a new generation method that no security has ever found. this is the new hack.